flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 - the problem is symmetric - in the sense that you can start from the goal or from the starting position
 - and that **starting from the goal** has the extra advantage that you can **cache the results** of the algorithm
-  and this way you case reuse them to solve another board !
+  and this way you can reuse them to solve another board !

 this might be a useful observation if you need to solve several problems in a row, and want to speed up the whole process
-please note that this is not at all crucial at first, and is useful only for optimization, so you can ignore it at first if you wish
+please note that this is not at all crucial at first, and is useful only for optimization, so you can ignore this at first if you wish
 ```

 +++